Intel to lay off more than 15% of its workforce as it cuts costs to try to turn its business around

 Chipmaker Intel Corp. is cutting 15% of its massive workforce as it tries to turn its business around to compete with more successful rivals like Nvidia and AMD

-Chipmaker Intel Corp. is cutting 15% of its massive workforce as it tries to turn its business around to compete with more successful rivals like Nvidia and AMD.
+Chipmaker Intel Corp. is cutting 15% of its massive workforce — about 15,000 jobs — as it tries to turn its business around to compete with more successful rivals like Nvidia and AMD.

+In a memo to staff, Intel CEO Pat Gelsinger said Thursday the company plans to save $10 billion in 2025.
+“Simply put, we must align our cost structure with our new operating model and fundamentally change the way we operate,” he wrote in the memo published to Intel’s website.
+“Our revenues have not grown as expected – and we’ve yet to fully benefit from powerful trends, like AI.
+Our costs are too high, our margins are too low.”

+The job cuts come in the heels of a disappointing quarter and forecast for the iconic chip maker founded in 1968 at the start of the PC revolution.

 Intel reported a loss for its second quarter along with a small revenue decline, and it forecast third-quarter revenues below Wall Street's expectations.